neeveecomm/nrf52-accessory-shield/README.md

 Peripheral Shield
 =================
-Peripheral shield is compatible with Arduino Formfactor.
+Peripheral shield is compatible with Arduino Form factor.
 It is designed to use with nRF52 Development Kit.
 This software provides the following features implementation using nRF52 DK,
  - BLE Remote using TCA8148 Keypad Controller
  - BLE Air Mouse using MMA8652 Accelerometer